310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% bubble Chiaki norsmile2 %}
 We should avoid rushing at all costs, though.
 Let’s regain our radiance, slowly but surely.

-We aren’t in a tokusatsu show with a running time of thirty minutes per episode only.
+We aren’t in a tokusatsu show with a running time of only thirty minutes per episode.

 It’s impossible to solve every little thing and reach a happy ending in one single shot, like turning the tables with a new form change or secret weapon.